How to Design a Test Object

 Test objects help you to know if you configured your project correctly.

 You might already use real documents from your production data, but they rarely cover everything you want to test for.
-Extreme or rare occurrences are hard to find in your data, or not even in there at all yet, if you try to build a project future-proof.
+Extreme or rare occurrences are hard to find in your data, or not there at all, if you try to build a future-proof project.

 To cover those bases, one or more specifically designed test objects can help a lot.
 The results of working with test objects can be notably improved if you design them following certain principles.